Dlibmanw/chitter-challenge-1/README.md

 3. Connect to the database using the pqsl command \c chitter_peeps1;
 4. Run the query we have saved in the file 01_create_peeps_table.sql

+Creating a test Database:
+1. Connect to psql
+2. Create the database using the psql command CREATE DATABASE chitter_peeps1_test;
+3. Connect to the database using the pqsl command \c chitter_peeps1_test;
+4. Run the query we have saved in the file 01_create_peeps_table.sql

 Chitter Challenge
 =================